This second Nvidia Max-Q gaming laptop won't break the bank

 Then there was the Razer Blade.
 By liberally borrowing from Apple's MacBook Pro playbook, Razer built a gaming laptop that wasn't nearly as thick.

-Now, with its Max-Q initiative, graphics chipmaker Nvidia has decided that such thin gaming laptops should be the norm, rather than the exception to the rule -- and today's Origin PC Evo 15-S is one of the first examples of Max-Q.
+Now, with its Max-Q initiative, graphics chipmaker Nvidia has decided that such thin gaming laptops should be the norm, rather than the exception to the rule -- and today's Origin PC Evo 15-S($2,113.00 at Origin) is one of the first examples of Max-Q.

 At just 0.73 inches (18.5 mm) thick and weighing 4.3 pounds, this 15.6-inch aluminum laptop is nearly as thin and light as Razer's latest Blade (0.70 mm, 4.1 lbs); only here, you've the option of a notably more powerful Nvidia GeForce GTX 1070 graphics chip instead of the GTX 1060 that Razer uses.